-All students at TACMO will take part in the schoolwide prevention measures that involve cooperation, accountability, respect, and empathy.
-These efforts include, but are not limited to, school-wide instruction in social and emotional learning skills and crucial habits of a scholar, the school's social contract and CARE 4 commitment, events and presentations to teach expectations as well as reward achievement, and a culture of appreciation for ongoing learning and excellence.
-Further, all classes will create respect agreements defining what acceptable behavior will look like in their class, and students and the teacher will sign together.
+All students at TACMO will take part in the schoolwide prevention measures that inspire, inform, integrate and appreciate our student body.
+These efforts include, but are not limited to, school wide instruction in social and emotional learning skills and crucial habits of a scholar, the school's social contract and CORE 4 commitment, events and presentations to teach expectations as well as reward achievement, regular assignments and homework dealing with moral dilemmas, and a culture of appreciation for ongoing learning and excellence.
+Further, all classes will create respect agreements defining what acceptable behavior will look like in their class and students and teacher will sign together.